nus-cs2103-AY2122S1/ip/docs/README.md

 ### 1. Add `todo` Task

 This feature allows you to categorize a task as `todo` and add it to your `TaskList`.
+However, duplicate todo task is not allowed.

 ### 2. Add `event` Task

 This feature allows you to categorize a task as `event` and add it to your `TaskList`.
 You need to specify details such as date and time for this task.
+However, duplicate event task is not allowed.

 ### 3. Add `deadline` Task

 This feature allows you to categorize a task as `dealine` and add it to your `TaskList`.
 You need to specify details such as date and time for this task.
+However, duplicate deadline task is not allowed.

 ### 4. Mark Task as Done